 - SheKnows: Minimalist Parenting – Jan 23rd 2020

 I got out of $60,000 of debt in 18 months with The Budgeting Tool which I now sell online and donate its net proceeds to charity.

-I currently have a net worth of over $900,000 a decade later.
+I currently have a net worth of over $950,000 a decade and a half later.
 You can browse all of my monthly and yearly budgeting roundups here.

 I make on average $20,000 a month when I work, and the rest of the time I chill out and travel, although traveling has been on hold lately with the recent arrival of Baby Bun (now Little Bun), my rambunctious, ever-hungry little boy.
 (This is sometimes at odds with how much I love to shop, but I am working on that because nobody’s perfect.)

 I have started a series of books called “Like a Boss” and am always adding to it:

 On Save.
 Spend.
 Splurge., I discuss how I build wealth and I would rather give you tips on figuring out your own personal path to riches than to try and force you to follow what I did.